Teachings of Falun Gong: Qigong

 Qigong refers to various traditional cultivation practices involving movements or regulated breathing.
 Qigong may be practiced to improve health, as a medical profession, as a spiritual path, or as a component of Chinese martial arts.

 The term qigong was coined in the early 1950s as an alternative label to ancient spiritual disciplines rooted in Buddhism or Taoism that promoted the belief in the supernatural, immortality and pursuit of spiritual transcendence.
-The new term was constructed to avoid danger of association with ancient spiritual practices that were labeled "superstitious" and persecuted during the Maoist era.
-In Communist China, where spirituality and religion are looked down upon, the concept was "tolerated" because it carried with it no overt religious or spiritual elements, and millions flocked to it during China's spiritual vacuum of the 1980s and 1990s.
-Scholars argue that the immense popularity of qigong in China could, in part, lie in the fact that the public saw in it a way to improve and maintain health.
-According to Ownby, this rapidly became a social phenomenon of considerable importance.
+The new term was constructed to avoid danger of association with ancient spiritual practices that were labeled "superstitious" and persecuted during the Maoist era of the People's Republic of China.
+At a time when spirituality and religion were looked down upon, the concept was "tolerated" because it carried with it no overt religious or spiritual elements, and in the post-Cultural Revolution reform environment of the 1980s and 1990s, when many had felt a spiritual vacuum, millions flocked to it.
+Other scholars argue that the immense popularity of qigong in China could, in part, lie in the fact that the public saw in it a way to improve and maintain health.
+This became a social phenomenon of considerable importance.

 In 1992, Li introduced Falun Gong, along with teachings that touched upon a wide range of topics, from detailed exposition on qigong-related phenomena and cultivation practice to science and morality.
 In the next few years, Falun Gong quickly grew in popularity across China.
 Falun Gong was welcomed into the state-controlled Scientific Qigong Research Association, which sponsored and helped to organize many of his activities between 1992 and 1994, including 54 large-scale lectures.
 In 1992 and 1993, he won government awards at the Beijing Oriental Health Expos, including the "Qigong Master most acclaimed by the Masses" and "The Award for Advancing Boundary Science".

 Li Hongzhi's books' content includes commentaries on questions that have been discussed in China's qigong community for ages.
 According to Ownby, Li saw the qigong movement as "rife with false teachings and greedy and fraudulent 'masters'" and set out to rectify it.
 Li understood himself and Falun Gong as part of a "centuries-old tradition of cultivation", and in his texts, would often attack those who taught "incorrect, deviant, or heterodox ways".
 Qigong scholar David Palmer says Li "redefined his method as having entirely different objectives from qigong: the purpose of practice should neither be physical health nor the development of Extraordinary Powers, but to purify one's heart and attain spiritual salvation...Falun Gong no longer presented itself as a qigong method but as the Great Law or Dharma (Fa) of the universe."